laravel/docs/horizon.md

 #### Configuring Supervisor

 Supervisor configuration files are typically stored in the `/etc/supervisor/conf.d` directory.
 Within this directory, you may create any number of configuration files that instruct supervisor how your processes should be monitored.
-For example, let's create a `laravel-worker.conf` file that starts and monitors a `horizon` process:
+For example, let's create a `horizon.conf` file that starts and monitors a `horizon` process:

     [program:horizon]
     process_name=%(program_name)s